Skip to content

 • Concept artist: Concept artists illustrate concepts for characters, environments, and other creative assets.
 They require good knowledge of light, color, perspective, and anatomy to best convey their creative vision (or the creative vision of their creative director).

-• 2D animator: 2D animators create movement and animations in a 2D space so knowledge of anatomy, and how the body moves, is imperative.
+• 2D animator: 2D animators create movement and animations in a 2D space, so knowledge of anatomy and how the body moves is imperative.
 Good composition and lighting/shadowing skills are essential in this limited environment.
-Another essential skill is perspective, to help create the feeling of depth and to maintain focus on the foreground characters and elements.
+Another essential skill is perspective, which helps create a feeling of depth and maintain focus on the foreground characters and elements.

-Apply the 6 fundamentals of art to an expert-led course at CG Spectrum!
+Apply the six fundamentals of art to an expert-led course at CG Spectrum!

 Employing the fundamentals of art, CG Spectrum's digital painting courses provide students with opportunities to put these vital theories into practice through mentor-led coursework using industry-standard tools such as Photoshop.